Don Carlos: Act 4

 Alone and suffering from insomnia, the King, in a reverie, laments that Elisabeth has never loved him, that his position means that he has to be eternally vigilant and that he will only sleep properly when he is in his tomb in the Escorial (Aria: "Elle ne m'aime pas" / "Ella giammai m'amò").
 The blind, ninety-year-old Grand Inquisitor is announced and shuffles into the King's apartment.
 When the King asks if the Church will object to him putting his own son to death, the Inquisitor replies that the King will be in good company: God sacrificed His own son.
-In return for his support, the Inquisitor demands that the King have Posa killed.
+In return for his support, the Inquisitor demands that the King have Rodrigue killed.
 The King refuses at first to kill his friend, whom he admires and likes.
 However, the Grand Inquisitor reminds the King that the Inquisition can take down any king; he has created and destroyed other rulers before.
 Frightened and overwhelmed, the King begs the Grand Inquisitor to forget about the past discussion.
 The latter replies "Peut-être" / "Forse!" – perhaps! – and leaves.
 The King bitterly muses on his helplessness to oppose the Church.

 Elisabeth enters, alarmed at the apparent theft of her jewel casket.
 However, the King produces it and points to the portrait of Don Carlos which it contains, accusing her of adultery.
 She protests her innocence but, when the King threatens her, she faints.
-In response to his calls for help, into the chamber come Eboli and Posa.
+In response to his calls for help, into the chamber come Eboli and Rodrigue.
 Their laments of suspicion cause the King to realize that he has been wrong to suspect his wife (Quartet: "Maudit soit le soupçon infâme" / "Ah, sia maledetto, il rio sospetto").
-Aside, Posa resolves to save Carlos, though it may mean his own death.
+Aside, Rodrigue resolves to save Carlos, though it may mean his own death.
 Eboli feels remorse for betraying Elisabeth; the latter, recovering, expresses her despair.